MinicraftPlus/minicraft-plus-revived/docs/index.md

 * And best of all, active development and community!
 * Localization: Different languages

 You can find a more comprehensive list of the earlier versions, before 1.9, in [this minecraft forum post](http://www.minecraftforum.net/forums/off-topic/general-gaming/452036-v1-6-minicraft-plus).
-Be aware however, that it's old; it's from many years ago before the original project was abandoned.
+Be aware however, that it's old; it's from many years ago before the project was abandoned.

 ##### Features that Chris J added to the mod:
 * Rename, copy world options